itskartike910/chat_app/README.md

 # ChatBox - Flutter Chat Application

 ChatBox is a real-time chat application built with Flutter and Firebase.
-It allows users to sign up, log in, chat with other users, and receive notifications for new messages.
+It allows users to sign up, log in, chat with other users.

 ## Features

 - **User Authentication**: Sign up and log in using email and password.
 - **Real-time Messaging**: Send and receive messages in real-time.
 - **User Profile**: View and update user profile information.
-- **Push Notifications**: Receive notifications for new messages.
 - **Search Users**: Search for other users to start a chat.

 ## Screenshots